 More information about Greek culture

 So there you go – these are the most important festivals and celebrations in Greece.
-Here’s a handy calendar that you can Pin!
+Here’s a handy calendar with Bank Holidays Greece 2023 that you can Pin!

 Hi!
 I’m Vanessa from Athens.
 If you’ve experienced any of our celebrations, I’d love to know what you thought, so feel free to leave a comment below!
 For more information about Greece, please follow my FB page and FB group.